The Ice House (St. Petersburg): History

 The Russian tsarina Anna of Russia gave, from January 27 to February 17, 1740, "various celebrations in this magic castle for the giants of her court", each more splendid than the previous one.
 The first balls were reminiscent of the Venetian carnival.

 For entertainment the human zoo of about 300 people of various nations, dressed in national costumes and playing musical instruments, were brought in.

-The highlight was the "Wedding" of tsarina jester Prince Golitsyn, Mikhail Alekseevich on February 6 (17), 1740.
-The Christian Kalmuckin Avdotja Buscheninowa had complained to Anna about her loneliness.
-After Golitsyn secretly married an Italian and accepted the Catholic faith, Anna had made him a court jester and now forced him to marry this "girl of the lowest ethnic class".
-After the church wedding, the bride and groom were placed in a large cage carried by an elephant and accompanied by over 400 people, some of whom rode camels, some sledged by reindeer, pigs, dogs, goats and cats.
-The wedding bridal bed was of course also made of ice.
-On the orders of the Tsarine, they had to spend all night in it.
+The highlight was the "Wedding" of tsarina’s jester, Prince Golitsyn, Mikhail Alekseevich, on February 6 (17), 1740.
+Avdotja Buscheninowa, a Christian Kalmyk, had complained to Anna about her loneliness.
+As punishment for Golitsyn secretly marring an Italian and accepting the Catholic faith, Anna had made Golitsyn a court jester and forced him to marry this "girl of the lowest ethnic class."
+After the church wedding, the bride and groom were placed in a large cage carried by an elephant and accompanied by over 400 people; some of whom rode camels and some sledged by reindeer, pigs, dogs, goats, and cats.
+The wedding bridal bed was, of course, also made of ice.
+On the orders of the Tsarina, the couple had to spend all night in it.

 The house melted in April 1740.